 - Class K: vegetable oils, animal oils, or fats in cooking appliances

 There is no need to have every type of fire extinguisher out there.
-Sure, if your a tad anal, yes, I said it, then, by all means, go out and buy each type, but since we’re just talking about the kitchen, you’re going to need to get yourself one that is specific for households, such as a combination A-B-C extinguisher.
+Since we’re just talking about the kitchen, you’re going to need to get yourself one that is specific for households, such as a combination A-B-C extinguisher.

 Just make sure you get at least one for the kitchen.
 Okay?

 Please note, some of these links are affiliate links, which means if you click on one of the product links, I’ll receive a small commission.
 These product links and ads help support this blog and allow me to continue to make free content.
 I only recommend products that I use and love.
 Thank you for your support.
 To read more about this please visit my Legal Disclaimer page.

 You can find kitchen fire extinguishers just about at any big box store, but the Home Depot has a really cool extinguisher called the Fireman – 1 Shot Fire Extinguishing Spray.
 This looks more like some canned air than a fire extinguisher.
 You can score yourself one for $31.99.